What is Continuous Deployment (CD)

 Noted

-• Basically added rules mean if the committed branch is equal to default branch which main branch in this case, the job will run
+- Basically added rules mean if the committed branch is equal to

-• Check more Gitlab predefined variables at: https://docs.gitlab.com/ee/ci/variables/predefined_variables.html
+: The name of the project’s default branch.- Check more Gitlab predefined variables at: https://docs.gitlab.com/ee/ci/variables/predefined_variables.html

 Commit and check pipeline again

-Now deploy job only runs when we commit to main branch, let's test it by merge the MR to automatically deploy to S3 again
+branch, let's test it by merge the MR to automatically deploy to S3

-Let's take a break here since the post is a bit long, in the next post we will tackle deployment environments topic.
+Let's take a break here since the post is a bit long, in the next post we will tackle deployment environments

 Happy Coding 🍺🍺🍺 !!!